Cifas: Financial stability

 The amount of fraud prevented by Cifas, as a proportion of total losses, suggests it has become much less effective, so much so, no figure has been published for 2024.

-Careers at Cifas

-Cifas employs staff in a variety of different functions that include information technology, data analysis, compliance, best practice, consumer relations, project management, sales and marketing, product development, training, administration, external relations and public relations, human resources and finance.
-There were numerous redundancies in 2017, 2018 and 2019 with severance payments reported in the annual accounts at Companies House.
-Staff numbers have since expanded with recruitment to new positions.

 Collaborations and partnerships

 Cifas works with fraud prevention, financial, public sector, academic and charitable organisations and law enforcement to raise awareness of fraud and promote best practices in fraud prevention.
 Collaborative partners include the City of London Police, CIPFA, the Home Office, Age UK, the Fraud Advisory Panel, and UK Finance.